sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 ## Next step: Send metrics to a handler

-Now that you know how to extract metrics from check output, learn to use a metrics handler to [populate metrics in InfluxDB][5].
+Now that you know how to extract metrics from check output, learn to use a metrics handler to [populate service and time-series metrics in InfluxDB][5].
 For a turnkey experience with the Sensu InfluxDB Handler plugin, use our curated, configurable [quick-start template][6] to integrate Sensu with your existing workflows and store Sensu metrics in InfluxDB.